intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/docker/CodeGen/README.md

 ### Prepare Configuration File and Documents
 Before starting NeuralChat services, you need to configure `codegen.yaml` according to you read environment.

 Specify your avaliable host ip and port, and a code-generation model (`ise-uiuc/Magicoder-S-DS-6.7B` is recommanded for its accuracy).
+Remember to change `device` to `cpu`/`hpu`/`xpu` according to your framework.

 ### Start NeuralChat Service